-Figure 19: Historical spawning and nursery grounds for the Eastern and Western Baltic cod stocks.
-From HELCOM, 2013.
+Figure 19.
+Historical spawning and nursery grounds for the Eastern and Western Baltic cod stocks.
+From HELCOM red list species data sheet, 2013.

-Figure 20: Spawning areas (yellow) and recruitment grounds (blue) for: a) the Western Baltic cod stock, and b) the Eastern Baltic cod stock.
+Figure 20 a) Spawning areas (yellow) and recruitment grounds (blue) for: a) the western Baltic cod stock, and b) the Eastern Baltic cod stock.

-Figure 21: Cod distribution and abundance in the Baltic Sea based on data from BITS 2001-2010. a) Distribution and abundance of cod smaller than 40 cm, and b) distribution and abundance of cod larger than 40 cm.
-From Warnar et al., 2012.
+Figure 21.
+Cod distribution and abundance in the Baltic Sea based on data from BITS 2001-2010. a, distribution and abundance of cod smaller than 40 cm, b, distribution and abundance of cod larger than 40 cm.
+From Warnar et al. 2012.